Omaha System Board of Directors

 Karen is an Associate Professor at The University of Texas at Austin School of Nursing.
 She conducts research to address health inequities in adolescents.
 Most of her work focuses on substance use, mental health, and co-occurring health-risk behaviors in adolescents who are at-risk for school dropout and attending alternative high schools.
 She also explores the role of providers in addressing health-risk behaviors during sports physicals.
 She is particularly interested in the role of school nurses in addressing health-risk behaviors with vulnerable youth.

-Brian J. Kates, MA, CPRP
+Brian J. Kates, MA, CPRP, LPCC

 Parks Operations Administrator & Director of Meadows Park Community Center